-Other metals are occasionally refined electrolytically, but only to a small extent.
+Other metals as zinc, lead, iron, etc., are occasionally refined electrolytically, but not to the same extent as copper.

-Metal Reduction.

-Metals are reduced from their ores electrolytically, especially such metals which have so high chemical affinity that they are not reduced by heating with carbon.
+Metal Reduction.-Metals are reduced from their ores electrolytically, especially such metals which have so high chemical affinity that they are not reduced by heating with carbon.
 In this way aluminum, magnesium, sodium, calcium, etc., are made electrolytically.
 Since their chemical affinity is greater than that of hydrogen, they cannot be deposited from solutions in water, but only from fused salts, or solutions in fused salts.
 So calcium is produced now by electrolyzing fused calcium chloride, CaCl2.
-Aluminum is made by electrolyzing a solution of alumina in melted cryolithe (sodium aluminum fluoride).
+Aluminum is made by electrolyzing a solution of alumina in melted cryolite (sodium aluminum fluoride).